-Participants at NASA Centers: All participants are required to pass the SATERN IT Security training before access is permitted to computers on NASA Centers.
+Participants at NASA Centers: All participants are required to pass the SATERN IT Security training before access is permitted to computers at NASA Centers.
 Personnel may use computing resources for business, emergency, and very limited personal use.
 All networking activity at NASA Centers, including personal email traffic, is subject to monitoring and every keystroke is stored.
 Guidelines are as follows:

-- 1. US Government computers are for authorized users only. - 2.
-It is NASA's policy to permit limited personal use of Government office equipment, including information technology (IT).
-3. The limited personal use of Government office equipment by NASA employees and contractors shall not interfere with official business, violate existing laws, and should involve only minimal additional expense to the Government.
-4. Privacy Expectations NASA employees and contractors do not have a right to expect - privacy while using Government office equipment at any time, including accessing the Internet and using e-mail. - a.
-Employees and contractors are advised that the Government maintains call details and network access records to monitor telephone activity and Internet access. b.
-The improper usage.
-5. Unauthorized use of the computer accounts and computer resources to which you are granted access is a violation of Federal Law; constitutes theft; and is punishable by law.
-6. Misuse of assigned accounts and accessing others' accounts without authorization is strictly forbidden.
-7. Failure to abide by these provisions may constitute grounds for termination of access privileges, administrative action, as well as civil or criminal prosecution.
+- 1) US Government computers are for authorized users only. - 2) It is NASA's policy to permit limited personal use of Government office equipment, including information technology (IT). - 3) The limited personal use of Government office equipment by NASA employees and contractors shall not interfere with official business, violate existing laws, and should involve only minimal additional expense to the Government. - 4) Privacy Expectations NASA employees and contractors do not have a right to expect privacy while using Government office equipment at any time, including accessing the Internet and using e-mail.

+- a.
+Employees and contractors are advised that the Government maintains call details and network access records to monitor telephone activity and Internet access. - b.
+The Government also employs monitoring tools to track system performance and improper usage - 5) Unauthorized use of the computer accounts and computer resources to which you are granted access is a violation of Federal Law; constitutes theft; and is punishable by law. - 6) Misuse of assigned accounts and accessing others' accounts without authorization is strictly forbidden. - 7) Failure to abide by these provisions may constitute grounds for termination of access privileges, administrative action, as well as civil or criminal prosecution.